 - Best for security: Tutanota

 - Best for small business: Zoho & Outlook

 - New features and updates regularly added

 - Allows user to ‘un-send’ an email

 Gmail is easily one of the best free email services.
 The clean and uncluttered interface is regularly refined, with useful new features added.
 Recently these have included the ability to recall an email if you accidentally hit the send (or reply-all) button, the option to snooze messages so they return at a later time, scheduled emails for when you're away, and a Confidential mode that prevents messages being forwarded, copied or downloaded by recipients, while also adding time-limits so that they delete themselves after a specified period.

-Folders for organising messages aren’t supported but instead you attach labels, such as work, personal and family.
-Clicking a label lists all the messages tagged with it.
-It’s merely a different way of viewing email and is arguably more effective.
+Gmail can automatically filter emails into Primary, Social, Promotions and Forums, and we love this approach, but folders for organising messages aren’t supported.
+Instead you attach labels, such as work, personal and family.
+Clicking a label lists all the messages tagged with it, as it’s essentially a search term.

 Some people don’t like the way Google matches ads with email contents, but it's top notch at filtering out spam, and offers useful extras such as quick links to track deliveries, amend reservations and more without opening the email and looking for a link.